-Among the flood of good new cocktail books hitting shelves this fall, three focus on visual elements—flowcharts, grids, diagrams—to help readers understand how cocktails are constructed and guide them to which drink to make next.
-“Plenty of cocktail books have delicious recipes but don't really orient you within the book,” says Carey Jones, the co-author of “Be Your Own Bartender.”
+Among the flood of good new cocktail books hitting shelves this fall, three focus on visual elements—think flowcharts, grids and diagrams—to help readers understand how cocktails are constructed and guide them to which drink to make next.
+“Plenty of cocktail books have delicious recipes but don’t really orient you within the book,” says Carey Jones, the co-author of “Be Your Own Bartender.”
 This trio, however, seeks to show you around, not just tell you how to make drinks.

 The original edition, published in 2003, was one of the first bibles of the modern mixology renaissance and contained a set of grids that efficiently mapped out cocktail families—a groundbreaking concept at the time.